niklases/PyPEF/README.md

 # PyPEF: Pythonic Protein Engineering Framework

 a framework written in Python 3 for performing sequence-based machine learning-assisted protein engineering to predict a protein's fitness from its sequence.
+Written by Niklas Siedhoff and Alexander-Maurice Illig.

 <img src="workflow/test_dataset/exemplary_validation_color_plot.png" alt="drawing" width="500"/>